Julia Riera: 2023: WTA Tour debut, first semifinal

 During the 2023 Pan American Games in Santiago, Riera won the bronze medal in women's doubles, partnering with María Lourdes Carlé.

 Riera also won the singles bronze medal, defeating Rebecca Marino from Canada in the bronze-medal match by 3–6, 6–4, 6–1.

-Partnering again with María Lourdes Carlé, she was won the doubles title at the Montevideo Open, defeating Freya Christie and Yuliana Lizarazo in the final.
+Partnering again with María Carlé, she won the doubles title at the Montevideo Open, defeating Freya Christie and Yuliana Lizarazo in the final.

 2024: First WTA 500 win, top 100 & major debuts

 In January, Riera qualified for the 2024 Brisbane International, after defeating both Priscilla Hon and Mai Hontama in three sets, respectively.
 In the first round, she defeated Viktoriya Tomova in straight sets, notching both her first WTA 500 main-draw win as well as her first WTA Tour-level victory on hardcourts.
 In the following round, Riera defeated seventh seed and world No. 21, Ekaterina Alexandrova, to book a spot in the round of 16.
 She lost to Linda Nosková, after pushing her to three sets.

 Following her lifting the biggest singles trophy of her career at the W75 in Chiasso, she reached the top 100 in the rankings at No. 94, on 22 April 2024.

-After that, Riera played at the Wiesbaden Tennis Open and won the singles title, defeating Jule Niemeier in the final by 3–6, 6–3, 6–2.
+After that, Riera played at the Wiesbaden Open and won the singles title, defeating Jule Niemeier in the final, in three sets.

 In May, she qualified into the 2024 French Open for her major main-draw debut, after facing Alexandra Eala in the last match of the qualifying rounds and winning in three sets.

 At the main draw's first round, Riera was overcome by Romanian Irina-Camelia Begu.

 In November, with the Argentine Billie Jean King Cup team, she went to São Paulo to face the Brazilian team.
 Partnering with Jazmín Ortenzi, she lost to Carolina Alves and Beatriz Haddad Maia in the decisive doubles match of the tie, in which Brazil secured a place in the 2025 Finals qualifiers.